 Perhaps the most enjoyable time in Dubrovnik is spent strolling through the alleyways peeking in the little shops, stopping in tiny bars and absorbing the medieval atmosphere of a walled city and its well-preserved architecture.

-Dubrovnik's nightlife scene is mostly limited to a Mediterranean cafe or bar lifestyle.
-There are a few nightclubs, a hotel casino and a cinema, but most of the evening action is centered on the city's cafes and bars.
+There are a few nightclubs, a sole hotel casino and a cinema, but most of the evening action is centered on the city's cafes and bars.
 Sometimes these establishments have live music, and seasonal music bars and occasional discos are open on the Lapad Peninsula.
 The larger hotels often have a piano bar, lounge or nightclub located in their facility.

-There is a limited gay and lesbian scene in or around Dubrovnik, and most places aren't particularly gay-friendly.
-However, the Troubadour Hard Jazz Cafe is a popular meeting spot for the gay community.
+There is a limited LGBTQ scene in or around Dubrovnik, and most places aren't particularly LGBTQ-friendly.

 The local food, known as Dalmatian, is classic Mediterranean cuisine, which means that it's mainly seafood: red snapper, squid, cuttlefish, octopus and shellfish.
 And the preparation couldn't be any simpler—most seafood, fish and vegetables are simply grilled with olive oil, garlic, rosemary and lemon juice.
 The most popular meat dishes are pork, lamb and veal.
 Just about every restaurant seems to have a special risotto dish.